 How long is the program?

 The Marine Diving Technology program takes a minimum of two semesters or equivalent to a year to complete the certificate program.
+NEW INCOMING STUDENTS CAN ONLY BEGIN THE PROGRAM IN THE FALL SEMESTERS, and complete the program with advanced classes in the spring semester.
 To receive an AS degree, you would need to attend an additional two semesters or an equivalent of two years.

 How much does it cost?